whiskywesley/storelist/README.md

 # jquery.storelist.js
 this is a tiny plugin for showing lists in xml with Jquery. <br />
-such like branch stores list.
+such like branch store list.

 ## includes:
 Jquery is necessary.